Walt Disney World Raises Disney Dining Plan Prices For 2017

 As Disney prepares for the confirmed opening dates and time frames for Pandora – The World of Avatar and its Star Wars-themed lands, price increases are needed.
 Rumors of a new gondola transportation system will also need to be financed, and these increases are going to help fund those things.

 Walt Disney World isn’t the only company in the world that raises prices each year as inflation is tough and new creations cost money.
-There are a lot of exciting events and events coming Disney’s way over the next few years and the increases in the prices of the park tickets and dining plan will help go to all of that.
-If guests want to see experience new lands and attractions, they’re going to have to contribute in paying for them.
+There are a lot of exciting events coming Disney’s way over the next few years and the increases in the prices of the park tickets and dining plan will help go to all of that.
+If guests want to see and experience new lands and attractions, they’re going to have to contribute in paying for them.

 [Featured Image by The Walt Disney Company]